bem22/CV/cv.md

 #### Technical Experience
 * Skilled in object-oriented, multi-threading programming and networking with Java and C++ | [__JAVA__](https://github.com/bemihai22/talktostrangersCMD), C++
 * Experienced with build tools such as Maven and Gradle for dependency management and deployment - [__Maven Project__](https://github.com/bemihai22/christmas-crackers-dbm)
+* Skilled in SCRUM, Kanban and other Agile practices and methodologies
 * Excellent teamwork with version control: GIT on Github and Gitlab
 * SQL with PostgreSQL, MYSQL
 * Experienced with logging and testing tools such as log4j 2.0 and JUnit 5